deathtothecorporation/plunder-docs/sire/intro.md

 b#thisIsAFineBar
 ```

-Although for many purposes you can think of bars and strings interchangeably.
-One difference is that there are more standard library functions for working with bars on a structural level (folding, splitting at indexes, filtering, etc) while the string standard library functions are more geared to character-level functions like capitalization and checking if a character is an alphanumeric.
+While it may be attractive to think about bars and strings interchangeably, they are not identical and when working between the two you'll often need to use conversion functions (like [natBar](/sire/standard-library.md#natBar) and [barNat](/sire/standard-library.md#barNat).
+There are more standard library functions for working with bars on a structural level (folding, splitting at indexes, filtering, etc.) while the string standard library functions are more geared to character-level functions like capitalization and checking if a character is an alphanumeric.

-Because a bar is an array and the byte width of its constituent parts is important for it to be a proper representation, it sort of acts as a "string with some extra baggage around it".
-Converting between bars and strings is trivial for the cases where you need string functions but you have a bar at hand (or vice-versa).
-We'll see more on this on the next page.
-The conversions are basically about removing or adding that "extra baggage" mentioned above.

 Trust us that you can and should basically just use bars for everything string-like and you can move along to the section on data structures below, but if you're interested in seeing the deep dive, it's [here](/deeper/nat-representations.md).